GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 };
 ```

-There we go, remember the `NDC` coordinates we talked about earlier?
+There we go, remember, the position coordinates we have to give to the vertex shader must be in range [-1.0, 1.0], otherwise we won't be able to see that vertex.
 We are storing these coordinates that form a triangle here, we're also storing a color for each vertex, since they will be interpolated by our pixel shader.

 If you want you can try to visualize the triangle, take a piece of paper, draw a **Cartesian Plane**, draw 3 points and connect the dots with these coordinates.